 IV.
-Committee on the Status and Education of Women
+Committee on the Status and Education of Women/Gender Policies and Initiatives Council

-- 1. To review and assess issues affecting the campus climate for women and to plan programs and activities to improve that climate - 2.
-To make recommendations to the president on policies that affect the status and education of women - 3.
-To conduct periodic reviews of compliance with Title IX
+- 1. To review and assess issues affecting the campus climate and to plan programs and activities to improve gender climate. - 2.
+To oversee periodic review for compliance through the Title IX Athletics Self-Study and other reports. - 3.
+To oversee administration, review and discussion of Gender Climate Surveys. - 4.
+To make recommendations to the president on policies that affect gender climate and to seek ways to achieve implementation.